keefeere/keefeere.me/content/blog/comma/index.md

 took me about an hour.
 The key is to install the
 [Proxy Board](https://shop.retropilot.org/product/honda-clarity-proxy-board-kit/)
-in-line with the CAN gateway (a box behind the stereo) and connect the wiring harness in line with the camera connector.
+in-line with the CAN gateway (a box behind the infortainment screen) and connect the wiring harness in line with the camera connector.
 The small [Harness Box](https://comma.ai/shop/harness-box) connects here, managing CAN line switching when the autopilot computer is plugged or unplugged, and converts the physical interface to OBD-C — encapsulating OBD signals into a Type-C interface.